Poha Kea Point 4

 No analysis available

 Security guard service is strongly supported for Poha Kea Point.
-Multiple remarks explicitly mention "24-hour security" and "security patrols the grounds," which aligns with the historical high-confidence MLS amenity data.
-This appears to be consistent across listings rather than a one-off agent copy/paste issue.
+Multiple current listings explicitly mention "24-hour security" and "security patrols" on the grounds, which aligns with the historical MLS pattern showing SECGUA in 15/20 listings.
+The evidence appears consistent across multiple remarks rather than a single copied note.

 No analysis available